Famous People Born in Arizona

 Singer / 1946 -

-Linda Ronstadt is a ten-time Grammy winner and superstar of both pop and country music.
+Linda Ronstadt is a 11-time Grammy Award winner and superstar of both pop and country music.
 Her 1974 album, Heart Like a Wheel, sold more than 1 million copies.

 Got something to say?blog comments powered by Disqus